Early Literacy Grant

 - The level of effectiveness in improving reading proficiency

 While both the Early Literacy Grant and Move On When Reading address K-3 literacy, they are separate endeavors.
-All schools with K-3 students are required to submit Move On When Reading literacy plans this year, even if they are also completing an application for the Early Literacy Grant.
+All schools with K-3 students are required to submit Move On When Reading literacy plans according to the legislated timeline, even if they are also receiving the Early Literacy Grant.